Pet-friendly weed killers: Use 5 household items to create a safe yard

 Aside from its countless kitchen uses, salt can also be a potent agent against unwanted vegetation.
 And the best part: It’s a 100% pet-safe weed killer.
 As for how exactly it works, the salt will enter the soil quickly, making it entirely inhospitable for weeds and plants.

 Thus, you should only use it in areas where you don’t want anything else to grow.
-Some great examples include the cracks in your pathway, sidewalk, driveway, or below any decking areas.
+Some great examples include cracks in your pathway, sidewalk, or driveway, or in areas below any decking.
 Salt can easily be sprinkled wherever you need it to work, but water it into that area.

-You can also create a powerful, homemade, pet-friendly weed killer by mixing it with a soap-vinegar solution, increasing its potency.
+You can also create a powerful, homemade, pet-friendly weed killer by mixing it with a soap-vinegar solution to increase its potency.

-Speaking of vinegar, here is another highly efficient pantry staple that can also make a fantastic pet-safe weed killer.
+Speaking of vinegar, here is another highly efficient pantry staple that can also make a fantastic pet-safe product to kill weeds.
 Its active component is acetic acid, which draws moisture from the plants and kills them.

 Like any other weed killer, it can’t be selective in its range of action.
 This means it will kill all plants in its path — discrete use is highly advisable.